Pargalı Ibrahim Pasha: Political career

 On the diplomatic front, Ibrahim's work with Western Christendom was a complete success.
 Portraying himself as "the real power behind the Ottoman Empire", Ibrahim used a variety of tactics to negotiate favorable deals with the leaders of the Catholic powers.
 The Venetian diplomats even referred to him as "Ibrahim the Magnificent", a play on Suleiman's usual sobriquet.
 In 1533, he convinced Charles V to turn Hungary into an Ottoman vassal state.
 In 1535, he completed a monumental agreement with Francis I that gave France favorable trade rights within the Ottoman Empire in exchange for joint action against the Habsburgs.
 This agreement would set the stage for joint Franco-Ottoman naval maneuvers, including the basing of the Ottoman fleet in southern France (in Toulon) during the winter of 1543–1544.

 Although Ibrahim Pasha had long since converted to Islam, he maintained some ties to his roots, even bringing his parents to live with him in the Ottoman capital, where they also converted to Islam.
 His father took the name Yusuf and joined the Ottoman elite, becoming a governor in Epirus.

-As his power and wealth grew, so did his arrogance, and he behaved as if he were in charge, not the Sultan.
-This deeply troubled the Sultan's wife, Hurrem, who plotted Ibrahim's downfall.
-After a dinner with the Sultan on 5 March 1536, Ibrahim Pasha went to bed.
+As he attained increasing wealth and power, he also made enemies; such as the famous Hürrem.
+After a dinner with the Sultan on 15 March 1536, Ibrahim Pasha went to bed.
 Upon arrival to his room, he was seized, and killed.
-Thus, Hurrem became the chief political advisor to her husband, the Sultan.
+Thus, Hürrem became the chief political advisor to her husband, the Sultan.